 I really like the Gregory Amber 44 and it’s safe to say I’m a bit picky about packs.
 The empty weight of a pack is really important to me and this one is within reason at 2.7 lbs (43 oz).
 Generally, I look for packs that weigh under 3 lbs.
 Since there are so many lightweight backpacks available these days, that’s a reasonable goal to achieve.
 The bottom of the pack has sturdier fabric which should wear well over time.
 Some of this sturdy fabric runs up onto the lumbar pad which helps keep the pad from picking up dirt when you set the pack on the ground.
 The coarse mesh on the side pockets could be prone to catching on branches if you hike off-trail.
 However, I used it on a couple of hikes where the snowpack had me hiking in the treetops and the pack did not sustain damage to the mesh.

 I find this pack to be comfortable for loads in the 25 to 30 lb range.
 It is rated for 40, but I’m not interested in carrying that much weight.
 It will accommodate an overnight summer trip with low gear requirements.
 It can also handle the volume and weight needed for winter and shoulder season day hikes.
 It’s a basic pack that does what you need it to do without being pretentious and adding weight with a lot of unnecessary features.
-I think I’ll add a hook in my gear closet and keep this one around!Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+I think I’ll add a hook in my gear closet and keep this one around!Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.